shyampurk/Vonage-Hotline-App/README.md

 Open a browser and launch the app at http://localhost:4200.

-Login as john and then you can see the hotline app UI with name pad displayying buttons for initiatiing the direct calls with pre-defined callees.
+Login as john and then you can see the hotline app UI with name pad displaying buttons for initiating direct calls with pre-defined callees.

 Click on the button representing "Bob."
 You should see the button color change from red to amber and then to green as the call initialization proceeds.
 Wait for a few seconds and you should get a call on the phone number that you configured for Bob.